 Reconfigures the PoE priority level on <port-list>.
 For a given level, ports are prioritized by port number in ascending order.
-For example, if ports A1-A24 have a priority level of critical, port A1 has priority over ports A2-A24.
+For example, if ports 1-24 have a priority level of critical, port 1 has priority over ports 2-24.

-If there is not enough power available to provision all active PoE ports at a given priority level, the lowestnumbered port at that level is provisioned first.
+If there is not enough power available to provision all active PoE ports at a given priority level, the lowest-numbered port at that level is provisioned first.
+For chassis switches, the lowest-numbered port at that level starting with module A, then B, C, and so on is provisioned.
 PoE priorities are invoked only when all active PoE ports cannot be provisioned (supplied with PoE power)

 Critical Specifies the highest-priority PoE support for port-list> .
 The active PoE ports at this level are provisioned before the PoE ports at any other level are provisioned.
-High Specifies the second priority PoE support for <port-list></port-list> .
+High Specifies the second priority PoE support for port-list> .
 The active PoE ports at this level are provisioned before the Low priority PoE ports are provisioned.
-Low (Default) Specifies the third priority PoE support for port-list .
-The active PoE ports at this level are provisioned only if there is power available after provisioning any active PoE ports at the higher priority levels.
+Low (Default) Specifies the third priority PoE support for <port-list>.
+The active PoE ports at this level are provisioned only if there is power available after provisioning any active PoE ports at the higher priority levels.</port-list>